UK millennials ‘still wearing economic scars of 2008 financial crisis’

 To address the current situation, future policy decisions must work for younger generations, “breaking the established trend of income and wealth growth disproportionately benefiting older generations”, report co-author Sophie Hale said.

-Disposable incomes of US millennials in their early 30s were 21% higher in 2021 than their predecessors had at the same age in 2007, the report found.
+Disposable incomes of US millennials in their early 30s were 21 per cent higher in 2021 than their predecessors had at the same age in 2007, the report found.

-In the UK, incomes for the same group fell by 1% over this period, the report said.
+In the UK, incomes for the same group fell by 1 per cent over this period, the report said.

 It put slower income progress for young people down to a “more sluggish” economic growth in the UK, resulting in lower overall income growth.